rcohngru/Predicting-Supreme-Court-Outcomes/README.md

 **SMOTE** (Synthetic Minority Oversampling Technique), is a method of balancing that seeks to fix the problem with oversampling.
 Rather than randomly duplicating data in the minority class, SMOTE algorithmically creates synthetic data from the minority class, so that the presence of duplicates does not unduly weight the model.

-In the original SMOTE study, the authors recommended to try a combination of SMOTE and undersampling, so I will try that as well.
+In the original SMOTE paper, the authors recommended trying a combination of SMOTE and undersampling, so I will try that as well.

 <p align="center">
   <img width="900" height="1500" src="img/balancing_comparison.png">